 The first thing to do if you have a laminitis-prone horse is make sure his or her diet is consistent and in line with his or her lifestyle.
 For example, if you have a fat pasture ornament that never gets worked, he or she does not need to be eating a large amount of grain.
 Also, try to avoid allowing overconsumption of lush grass in the spring, especially after a cool night.

 In conclusion, laminitis is a condition directly related to the horse’s diet and can be prevented with the correct management.
 Know if your horse is at risk and keep any changes to its diet or lifestyle to a minimum.
 If you fear your horse could be suffering from the early onset of laminitis, contact your veterinarian right away.
-Additionally, administering Vitalize® Equine Recovery Paste can help relieve stomach discomfort and reduce the bad microbes in the gut that can lead to laminitis.
+Additionally, administering Vitalize® Equine Recovery Gel can help relieve stomach discomfort and reduce the bad microbes in the gut that can lead to laminitis.
 Lastly, work closely with your veterinarian to assure your horse is getting off on the right foot this spring.